icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         - Compiling your code with: `g++ -Wall -S -O2 -c Filter.c -o Filter.s`, and
         - Opening the generated `Filter.s` assembly file.

-        Which of these instructions are the compute operations you identified in 3c?
+        Which of these instructions are the compute operations you identified in (Part 3c)?
     2. Annotate each instruction with one of the descriptions below as appropriate, and add to {numref}`example-table-2`.
 You will not be able to annotate some instructions.
         Don't worry, that is part of what the question is setting up.